Ham and Egg Breakfast Casserole

 Steps to Make Ham and Egg Breakfast Casserole

-- Let the casserole rest before baking to help everything soak in evenly.
+- Let the casserole rest briefly to help the bread soak up the liquid.

 Recipe Variations